MaxMilton/action-setup-playwright/README.md

 ### Select browsers

 By default system dependencies for all browsers are installed, however, you can limit this to specific browsers only.
-Set the optional `browsers` input to a comma-separated list of the browsers you intend to launch.
+Set the optional `browsers` input to a comma-separated list of the browsers you intend to launch:

 ```yml
 steps: